Roy Stuart (American football)

-Roy J. Stuart, Jr. (July 25, 1920 – February 27, 2013) was a professional American football player in the National Football League (NFL).
-He played guard for the Cleveland Rams, Detroit Lions, and (after serving in World War II) the Buffalo Bisons of the All-America Football Conference.
+Roy J. Stuart Jr. (July 25, 1920 – February 27, 2013) was an American professional football player who was a guard in the National Football League (NFL) and All-America Football Conference (AAFC).
+He played college football for the Tulsa Golden Hurricane.
+He played in the NFL for the Cleveland Rams and Detroit Lions, and (after serving in World War II) the AAFC's Buffalo Bisons.